The fight is over!

 Some IP channels also make things more difficult for marketers by using ID’s to identify consumers rather than mobile numbers – this means that your painstaking work building your opted-in base may not be helpful for those channels.

-Finally messaging companies have been slow to provide access to their systems via API – this has meant very limited options in the past to send via their channels.
-Often the only available access was using bots which doesn’t fit well with a marketing campaign model.
+Finally, messaging companies have been slow to provide access to their systems via API – this has meant very limited options in the past to send via their channels.
+Often the only available access was using bots that don’t fit well with a marketing campaign model.

 The good news is that finally there are other options starting to open up with Viber being at the forefront.

-– Viber is one of the IP chat apps that retains mobile number as an identifier for their end users.
+- Viber is one of the IP chat apps that retain mobile number as an identifier for their end-users.
 This is great for your business since it means your existing opted-in base can be targeted for campaigns.